cnjboards/MaTouch_21_N2K/README.md

 This particular application can be used to display select engine data from an NMEA2000 network.

 Since this is a Canbus adapter card, this could also be used in any application using Canbus.

+# Build:
+  Before building this application please refer to the READMe file in the "extras" directory.